rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## 93 UN aid trucks entered Gaza today, says Israel
+## 93 UN aid trucks entered Gaza, says Israel

 date: 2025-05-20, from: RTÉ News

-Israel has said 93 UN aid trucks entered war-ravaged Gaza today, a day after the UN announced it had been cleared to send supplies for the first time since Israel imposed a total blockade on 2 March.
+Israel has said 93 UN aid trucks entered war-ravaged Gaza, a day after the UN announced it had been cleared to send supplies for the first time since Israel imposed a total blockade on 2 March.

 <br>